OPS-E2E-PPE/VBA-Docs/api/Access.CommandButton.FontItalic.md

 keywords: vbaac10.chm10475
 f1_keywords:
 - vbaac10.chm10475
-ms.prod: access
 api_name:
 - Access.CommandButton.FontItalic
 ms.assetid: a82d5e83-b892-a006-e68a-cda3c2c82d1d
 ms.date: 03/01/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CommandButton.FontItalic property (Access)

-You can use the **FontItalic** property to specify whether text is italic in the following situations:
+Use the **FontItalic** property to specify whether text is italic in the following situations:

 - When displaying or printing controls on forms and reports.
 - When using the **[Print](Access.Report.Print.md)** method on a report.